apayne/rc-shim/README.md

 supported at the moment.

-While it may be possible to create a "reload" command, there is no consistent use of the SIGHIP signal to force a daemon to reload its settings, so there is no guarantee that this command will be 100% consistent across all daemons.
+While it may be possible to create a "reload" command, there is no consistent use of the SIGHUP signal to force a daemon to reload its settings, so there is no guarantee that this command will be 100% consistent across all daemons.